MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 The linker will then replace data_items with the address as an immediate value.
 ### Indirect Addressing Mode (Memory Pages)
 Up until now we had array in our .text section.
-That's necessary on macOS to use ldr or adr.
+That's necessary on macOS to use ldr or adr with a label.
 However the .text section is read only on macOS and most other operating systems.
 Storing data takes place in the .data section.
 So from now on we assume:
 ```asm
 .data